ngalatis/wp-fort-knox/README.md

 - Can't modify files to inject malicious code
 - Can't escalate privileges of existing accounts

 **Assuming there's no shell access with the same credentials** (and there shouldn't be), the attacker is essentially locked out of doing any real damage through the UI.
-They got credentials?
+They got WordPress admin login data?
 Great.
 They're worthless.

 ---